frankvogt/vcf2gwas/README.md

 if not specified, all available logical cores minus 1 will be used

 * `-q` / `--minaf` <float>
-minimum allele frequency of sites to be printed (default: 0.01)
+minimum allele frequency of sites to be used (default: 0.01)
 input value needs to be a value between 0.0 and 1.0

 * `-t` / `--topsnp` <int>